 Fifteen scientific institutions in the Netherlands, Belgium and Germany are currently involved in ETpathfinder, and committed to collaborating with industry partners.
 It is important that these firms come on board as soon as possible, so that they can participate actively in the lab’s R&D work and guarantee the viability of its new technologies.
 When companies and scientists work together, new expertise and know-how are generated.
 Not only are they important for the construction of the Einstein Telescope, but the businesses involved can use the technologies thus developed to create and market new products.

-A site for ETpathfinder has recently been acquired, at Duboisdomein 30 in Maastricht.
-Construction is due to begin in 2020 and the cleanroom is scheduled for completion in 2020.
+In August 2019, a site for ETpathfinder was acquired at Duboisdomein 30 in Maastricht.
+Construction is due to begin in the spring of 2020 and the cleanroom is scheduled for completion in 2021.
 The laboratory is expected to be fully operational in 2022.
 The facility will remain in use for at least ten years.

 What it looks like and how it works